elonniu/image-handler/README.md

 - Use the right memory size
 - Use the right timeout
 - Use the right provisioned concurrency
-- Use the right trigger settings
+- Use the right service/trigger settings
 - Use the right language
 - Use the right library
-- Use the right service
 - Use the right region/latency